SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 Seeking Help
 ----

-The workshop instructor has a lot of experience with Windows, a little experience with Linux, and minimal experience with Mac OS X.
+The workshop instructor has experience with Windows, a little experience with Linux, and minimal experience with Mac OS X.
 Therefore, the instructor's ability to solve problems you encounter on Linux and Windows would probably just amount to doing a bunch of Googling for you.

 So, if you face some challenges when installing Git,